anthony2025/roses-daycare/README.md

 * `$ yarn build` creates an optimized production build.
 * `$ yarn test` will run Jest in watch mode.
 * `$ yarn deploy` will build and deploy to firebase (previous firebase configuration will be required).
+* `$ yarn analyse` will show a size visualization of our production bundle.
+* `$ yarn format` will run Prettier on the whole codebase.

 ## License